cbrightly1/cbrightly1/README.md

 - :star: Analyst for the Allegheny Department of Human Services
 - :mortar_board: Master's degree in data science from Carnegie Mellon University
-- :mortar_board: Bachelor's degree in statistics from the University of Pittsburgh
+- :mortar_board: Bachelor's degree in statistics and computer science from the University of Pittsburgh
 - :credit_card: 2 years of data science and analytics experience in the financial services
 - :bar_chart: 4 years of independent consulting and research experiences